GMO crops and foods may potentially be beneficial and have a positive impact in some ways

 So, each set of crops or food might be assessed individually, and this is especially relevant as technology changes in the future.

-What Are GMO Crops & Foods?
+Firstly, What Are GMO Crops & Foods?

 Potential Pros Of GMO Crops & Foods

-Can Be Modified For Pest & Insect Resistance
+May Be Modified For Pest & Insect Resistance

-Can Be Modified For Herbicide Resistance
+May Be Modified For Herbicide Resistance

-Can Be Modified For Disease Resistance
+May Be Modified For Disease Resistance

-For example, the papaya ring spot virus (PRSV).
+One example is the papaya ring spot virus (PRSV).

-Can Be Modified For Drought Resistance
+May Be Modified For Drought Resistance

-Can Be Modified For Flood Resistance
+May Be Modified For Flood Resistance

 Scientists have already worked on rice varieties to extend the amount of days that rice can survive under flooding conditions.